ConAltDelete/INF221TermPaper2021/README.md

 20211012:

 	<Mats>: Added a whole lot of stuff, like error handeling, quicksort, fixed a bug regarding testing.
 However We still need to figure out quicksort as when given a sorted list it will loop len(list) as its default parition is way off.
+20211014:

+	<Mats>: Made the bibliografhy work and figured out how to section off the paper.
+Just need to create a script (Thinking to do it in R) to convert `csv` files to diagrams and analasys.
+Other than that, I think we are well on our way to finish first draft.
 [^1]: One can run the commands in sequence manually if this is not an option.
 [^2]: You can now an venv.